convox/docs/docs/reference/rack-parameters/RouterMitigationMode.md

 The three modes behave as follows:

-- **defensive** -- Blocks requests that are known to be unsafe, but allows ambiguous requests through.
+- **defensive**: Blocks requests that are known to be unsafe, but allows ambiguous requests through.
 This is the recommended default for most applications.
-- **monitor** -- Allows all requests through but logs those that would be blocked in `defensive` or `strictest` mode.
+- **monitor**: Allows all requests through but logs those that would be blocked in `defensive` or `strictest` mode.
 Useful for auditing before tightening security.
-- **strictest** -- Enforces strict RFC 7230 compliance.
+- **strictest**: Enforces strict RFC 7230 compliance.
 Any request that is ambiguous or non-compliant is rejected.
 This provides the highest security but may break clients that send non-standard HTTP requests.

 ```bash
 $ convox rack params set RouterMitigationMode=strictest